alisonkit/dots/README.md

 ## Why Sway?
 - I chose sway as my window manager because its the one I found most optimal for managing different workspaces across multiple screens.
 This layout is focused on the use of vi keys and touchscreen controls, given that I use a pen tablet display to work most of the time (I don't know how to explain but it's just very convenient for me.
 I have my sway/config file set up with a few workspace layouts reserved for different kinds of uses, for example: in "Art" you'll have a workspace dedicated for applications such as Krita or Blender.
 I also have a few modes set up for sway to speed up some processes that would involve the use of the terminal, such as opening various apps at once, system power, monitor setups, etc.

+## Why do the colors in cmus look weird?
+Running cmus on any terminal emulator that isn't kitty with the colors I set in my configuration file will make the colors look weird.

+## Why red pandas?
+Why not? :3c